Undergraduate Catalog 2016-2017

 Eligibility for Federal Direct PLUS Loan for Parents of Undergraduate Students

 The Federal Direct PLUS loan is a loan in the parent's name to assist their undergraduate dependent student when there is a gap between the cost of education and the student’s own financial aid.
 These loans are federally regulated and require credit approval.
-The PLUS loan has a fixed interest rate, and if a parent is not credit approved, the student may be eligible for an additional Federal Direct Unsubsidized Loan.
+The PLUS loan has a fixed interest rate, and if a parent is not credit worthy, the student may be eligible for an additional Federal Direct Unsubsidized Loan.

 If a parent receives credit approval, he or she will also need to complete a Direct PLUS Master Promissory Note at www.studentloans.gov.
 If a parent is applying for a PLUS loan for more than one student in college, a separate MPN is required for each student.
-If more than one parent is applying for a PLUS loan for the same student, each parent must complete a note.
+If more than one parent is applying for a PLUS loan for the same student, each parent must complete a MPN.

 Eligibility for Federal Work-Study

 The Federal Work-Study program provides employment opportunities in various on-campus offices and in off-campus community service agencies.
 Students who qualify for the Federal Work-Study program will be paid at an hourly rate and receive biweekly paychecks for the hours worked.
-Federal Work-Study will not be credited to your account.
+Federal Work-Study is not be credited to the student's account.
 It is the responsibility of the student to secure employment.
 Federal Work-Study positions are limited; therefore, there is no guaranty of eligibility from one year to the next.
-Students are encouraged to complete the FAFSA by March 1st to receive full consideration to participate in the Federal Work-Study program.
+Students are encouraged to complete the FAFSA by the priority filing date to receive full consideration to participate in the Federal Work-Study program.

-Eligible students will receive a letter before the start of the semester with details regarding the steps to visit the job database in Online Resource for Career Advancement (ORCA) to research available positions .
+Eligible students will receive a letter before the start of the semester with details regarding the steps to use the job database, Online Resource for Career Advancement (ORCA), to research available positions .
 Students who do not qualify for Federal Work-Study or who are not successful in securing a job may be able to secure employment with the assistance of the Career Development Center located in Cleveland Hall 306.

 Up one level